kara4141/emoji/README.md

 emojigrab:

-This file grabed emojis out of tweets and output into another column in csv file.
+This file grabed emojis out of tweets and output into another column in csv file, and output another csv file as all the emoji counts end with artists name + 111.